 Lea graduated in Biology at the University of Konstanz.
 For her Bachelors thesis, she studied the social structure of Chilean dolphins (in collaboration with Yaqu Pacha Chile), where she had been involved in the field work for several years.
-She has now joined the Biology Master’s program at the University of Konstanz, and works with the Farine Lab on a project on a collective sensing of phenology in wild songbirds.
-She is generally interested in sociality in animals and how a species social structure is linked with other aspects of its biology.
+She is now writing her Master’s thesis in the Farine Lab, for which she will create a framework to conceptualize different dimensions of sociality in vertebrates.
+She is generally interested in social structure and organization of animals, and how they fit into a bigger picture.

 Charlotte graduated with a Bachelor in Psychology & Zoology from the University of Bristol.
 Subsequently, she was a research assistant on the Dwarf Mongoose Project (DMP) in Limpopo, South Africa.
 This experience reinforced her passion for the field of behavioural ecology and experimental studies in wild animal populations.
 She completed a MSc by Research on the scent-marking and territorial behaviour of the dwarf mongoose Helogale parvula, with specific focus on short- and longer-term responses to rival intrusions.
 She spent 6 further months as PM at the DMP.
 Presently, she has moved from the smallest African carnivore to the largest species of guineafowl: the vulturine guineafowl Acryllium vulturinum.
 The possibility of investigating questions underpinning the evolution of group-living and the mechanisms of group decision-making, make this a very attractive study organism.
 Her role as a field assistant for the Farine Lab at the Mpala Research Centre in Laikipia, Kenya, primarily involves the preliminary data-collection of inter- and intra-group interactions and movement, through field observations and tracking GPS-tagged individuals within the groups.